m13253/JKSN/README.md

 #### Pragmas:

 Pragmas are blob strings that can be transferred before the value or inside arrays or objects.
 They are much like comments, which do not produce any values.
 They contain interpreter-specific directives.
-Interpreter that can not understand them can simply ignore them.
+Interpreter that can not understand them may simply ignore them.

     0xfn (where 0<=n<=c): a pragma string containing n bytes are followed
     0xfd: an unsigned 16-bit integer and a pragma string containing that amount of bytes are followed